 Located in the heart of Europe, Belgium is a true melting pot of cultures, but less than 2% of the population claim to be Evangelical Christians.
-There are 179 different nationalities represented in Brussels, and approximately one-third of the residents are not native Belgians.
-Though Brussels is roughly the same square miles as Murfreesboro, TN, it is 14 times larger in population.
-In 2012, LifePoint Church's Brussels campus was launched to reach the French-speaking world and the nations that call Brussels home.
+There are 179 different nationalities represented in Brussels, and approximately one-

 During this internship experience, you will have the opportunity to work alongside the LifePoint Brussels campus to extend their influence and ministries in making disciples.
 You will also have an opportunity to provide care through encouragement, advocacy, equipping, and giving rest to LifePoint Brussels long-term workers.